fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 chartPresent: false
 ---

-FusionCharts Suite XT includes the FusionCharts server-side ROR wrapper that lets you create interactive, data-driven charts.
-FusionCharts uses JavaScript and HTML code to generate charts in the browser.
+FusionCharts Suite XT includes the FusionCharts server-side RoR wrapper that lets you create interactive, data-driven charts.
 Using the wrapper, you can create charts in your browsers without writing any JavaScript code.
 The required JavaScript and HTML code is generated as a string in the server and inserted in the web page for generating charts.
 Before we get into the installation process of the wrapper, let's take a look at what sets the wrapper apart.

 In this article, we will show you how you can download and install the **FusionCharts Rails gem** wrapper and all the other dependencies on your system.